getting-things-gnome/gtg/README.md

 It depends:

-* If you are running a version installed system-wide (ex: a package provided by a Linux distribution), as GTG adheres to the [FreeDesktop XDG Base Directories specification][basedir-spec], you will typically find it spread across:
+* If you are running a version installed system-wide (ex: a package provided by a Linux distribution), as GTG adheres to the [Freedesktop XDG Base Directories specification][basedir-spec], you will typically find it spread across:
   * `${XDG_DATA_HOME:-$HOME/.local/share}/gtg` like `~/.local/share/gtg/`
   * `${XDG_CONFIG_HOME:-$HOME/.config}/gtg`    like `~/.config/gtg/`
   * `${XDG_CACHE_HOME:-$HOME/.cache}/gtg`      like `~/.cache/gtg/`